hildaaaa/pycon-tdd/step-by-step-guide.md

            pass
    ```

-   4. In the test method, you may structure the test in the below format:
+   3. In the test method, we usually structure tests in the following manner:
-      - Arrange (Initialize any variables you require)
+      1. Initialize any variables you require (Arrange)
-      - Act (Invoke the method you are testing)
+      2. Invoke the method you are testing (Act)
-      - Assert (Check that your expectations are met)
+      3. Check that your expectations are met (Assert)

-   - Tip: Utilise the self.assertEqual() to validate the method’s outputs against what you expect
+         - Tip: Utilise the unittest's `self.assertEqual` to validate the method’s outputs against what you expect

+   - “Arrange, Act, Assert” (aka “AAA”) is a very simple way to structure your tests.
+It is especially helpful when learning the ropes.

+   - Since this is the very first test we create and the actual method has not been created yet, you may not know the:
+      1. class to call
+      2. method to call
+      3. method signature

+      Writing tests first would allow you to think about how you wish to design and use the actual method.

+      In our case, let's say we wish to put the method in a new class called `StringMummifier`.
+And we would like to call the method `mummify`, since that describes what it does.
+The method could take in a word and output the mummified word.

     ```python
     from unittest import TestCase